CuriousAvenger/CuriousAvenger.net/README.md

 # CuriousAvenger.net

-This is where my public portfolio is hosted.
-Contains all my GitHub projects and my though experiment-esque blogs.
+This is the source code of my personal website.
+This is hosted online using the GitHub's pages.
+Highly recommend to anyone interested in creating and hosting a personal portfolio or website.